bedekelly/elm-dashboard/README.md

 One external library, [elm-plot](https://github.com/terezka/elm-plot) is used to display the bar chart.

-The data shown is retrieved from a serverless Monzo spending tracker.
+The data shown is retrieved from a spending tracker API hosted on Amazon Web Services.
 This spending tracker returns a nested, sorted JSON structure containing total amounts of money spent for each category.